We have a duty to our veterans.

 Four decades passed without Rose mentioning a word of his unspeakable bravery to anyone.
 What inspires such selflessness?

 What drives such courage?
 Why did these two men — why do any American veterans — risk their lives in such terrible circumstances for us?
 Who are we, as an American people in 2017, that brave men and women should fight like this for us and for posterity?
-How are we deserving of those that still fight?
+How are we deserving of those who still fight?

 There are over 1.3 million men and women on active duty in the U.S., and more than 450,000 of them are currently deployed overseas.
 At this moment, as you read this, American soldiers are fighting in strange, unfamiliar places far from home.
 Some are dying.
 Others have been injured or crippled.
 When they return home as veterans, those who do return home, some bring the war back with them.
-Some suffer from debilitating mental conditions and PTSD and some cannot find jobs.
+Some suffer from debilitating mental conditions and PTSD, and some cannot find jobs.

 Our culture is broken.
 The civic symbols that once united us as a people have become objects of scorn and divisiveness.
 The national anthem is protested.
 The country’s founders are demonized and their monuments torn down.
 America is increasingly separated into arbitrary tribes of race, class, sex, gender — each clamoring for their own interests in their us-against-them mentality and world.